 The Simple Path to Wealth

-The next book is the simple path to wealth and it’sfrom JL Collins.
-It’s a guide to financial independence.
+The next book is The Simple Path to Wealth from JL Collins.
+It's a guide to financial independence.

 Meet the Frugalwoods

-It’s by Liz who you might know as Mrs. Frugalwoods.
-I love this because it takes you through the process of what they did to retire in their early 30s to a homesteadand achieve their dreams.
-And it also talks about the sacrifices and the conversations they had as a couple.
+It's by Liz who you might know as Mrs. Frugalwoods.
+I love this because it takes you through the process of what they did to retire in their early 30s to a homestead and achieve their dreams.

 Your Picks for Best Money Books on Financial Independence